Tehes/themachine/README.md

 Each tick:

 - Produces tokens (`+🪙`)
-- Consumes energy (`−⚡`)
-- Increases wear (`+💥`)
+- Increases energy cost (`↑⚡ cost`)
+- Generates heat (`+🔥`) when heat-producing modules or actions run (e.g., Generator, Overclock, Fabricator)

-The player can take actions (buy energy, repair, activate or upgrade modules) at any time —\
+The player can take actions (buy energy, activate or upgrade modules) at any time —\
-but time and deterioration never stop.\
+but time and wear accumulation never stop.\
-When energy reaches **0** or damage hits **100%**, the machine fails.
+When energy reaches **0** or wear hits **100%**, the machine fails.

 ---

 ## ⚙️ System Overview

-All key systems are connected through one feedback triangle:
+All key systems are connected through one feedback loop:

 ```
-Tokens ↑ → Energy ↓ → Wear ↑
+Actions/Output ↑ → Heat ↑ → Wear ↑ → Collapse (at 100%)
-     ↖---------------↙
+              ↖----------- Cooling ↓

+Energy Cost Growth (separate pressure)
 ```

-- **Tokens** funds upgrades and repairs, but upgrades increase consumption.
-- **Energy** keeps the system alive but drains constantly.
-- **Wear** rises each tick — faster when the machine runs hot.
-- **Tick speed** accelerates over time, intensifying the cycle.

-Balancing these three axes is the heart of survival: every optimization pushes another part closer to collapse.
+- Output/actions can generate heat.
+- Heat builds only from those actions and **amplifies wear**.
+- Wear is the only collapse condition (at 100%).
+Energy 0 also fails.
+- Energy cost growth is a separate, time-based pressure to scale production.

 ---